autoexecbat-ctf/write-ups/hkcertctf2022/the-math24-game-2/README.md

 While my friend inserted around 150 hashes of the new set of cards, I hoped to explore the possibility to record a significant enough portion of the card deck.

 Although some of the cards were not in the hash, I could enter it on the fly and had the script saved the new hash.
-If I was luckily, I might be able to enter half of the cards for a sufficiently fast game-playing speed.
+If I was lucky, I might be able to enter half of the cards for a sufficiently fast game-playing speed.

-The result?
+The results?

 - The amount of hashes growed quickly, with most of the cards still unrecognized at the 800 mark, implying that there were hardly duplicates.
 The card set seemed to be huge.
 - This was the first time I tried this method.
 Although this had proved that the hash method did not work, I observed that I still got over 2300 coins at the end of the 15 minutes.
-I even spent some time debugging the program when the script encountered error upon the 101th game!
+I even spent some time debugging the program when the script encountered error upon the 102th game!

 Why not speed up this manual recognition process to get to 2700 coins?